F-Stack/f-stack/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 (by default, they are aligned to cache line size).
 The alignment value should be a power of two and not less than the cache line size (64 bytes).
 Memory zones can also be reserved from either 2 MB or 1 GB hugepages, provided that both are available on the system.

+Both memsegs and memzones are stored using ``rte_fbarray`` structures.
+Please refer to *DPDK API Reference* for more information.

 Multiple pthread